 Drag and drop a folder with videos to the executable (or its shortcut) or double click to run it and choose “Folder” to select a folder.

-All of the video files in the folder must have the same group of audio and subtitle streams for this to work.
+All the video files in the folder must have the same group of audio and subtitle streams for this to work.

 If the videos don’t have embedded subtitles, it will look for a subtitle file of the same name for each video file.